-If you’re looking for a new watersport to try, paddle boarding is a great option.
-It’s easy to learn, and you can do it in many different waterways.
+Paddle boarding is a great option if you’re looking for a new watersport.
+It’s easy to learn, and you can do it in many waterways.

 Canyoning is the perfect watersport for thrill-seekers who want a little bit of everything.
 You get to experience the excitement of jumping, swimming, and climbing through canyons, waterfalls, and rivers, all in one activity.